keboola/connection-docs/extractors/communication/email-attachments/index.md

     - /extractors/communication/pigeon/
 ---

-Email Attachments extractor allows you to import data from email attachments to KBC.
+This extractor allows you to import data from email attachments to KBC.
-It extracts data from systems generating exports only as CSV files attached to an email, and can also be used instead of repeated [manual imports of CSV](/tutorial/load/) files.
+It extracts data from systems generating exports only as CSV files attached to an email.
+It can also be used instead of repeated [manual imports of CSV](/tutorial/load/) files.

 Tables only get imported with the extractor running.
 The import is **not** triggered by an email being sent or received.
-When running, the extractor will import all emails received since its previous run.
+When running, the extractor imports all emails received since its previous run.
-Therefore it is a good idea to set up Extractor in a [**scheduled** orchestration](/orchestrator/scheduling/).
+Therefore it is a good idea to set up the extractor in a [**scheduled** orchestration](/orchestrator/scheduling/).

 ## Create New Configuration
 Find Email Attachments in the Extractors section and create a new configuration.